openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 When a common Credential Issuer is used, appropriate guardrails need to be in place to prevent one organization from issuing illegitimate credentials on behalf of other organizations.

-## Custom URL Scheme
+## Processing of Credential Offers by Wallet prior to User Interaction

-There is a potential for leaking information about the Wallet to third parties when the Wallet reacts to a Credential Offer that was sent to a custom URL scheme that the Wallet supports.
-An attacker may send Credential Offers using different custom URL schemes, see if the Wallet reacts (e.g., whether the wallet retrieves Credential Issuer metadata hosted by an attacker's server), and, therefore, learn which Wallet is installed.
-To avoid this, the Wallet SHOULD require user interaction (or establish trust in the Issuer) before fetching any `credential_offer_uri ` or acting on the received Credential Offer.
+There is a potential for leaking information about the Wallet to third parties when the Wallet reacts to a Credential Offer.
+An attacker may send Credential Offers using different custom URL schemes or claimed https urls, see if the Wallet reacts (e.g., whether the wallet retrieves Credential Issuer metadata hosted by an attacker's server), and, therefore, learn which Wallet is installed.
+To avoid this, the Wallet SHOULD require user interaction or establish trust in the Issuer before fetching any `credential_offer_uri ` or acting on the received Credential Offer.

 ## Untrusted Wallets